SimchaTeich/Microcorruption/17 - Chernobyl/README.md

 When I wanted to explain what I did, I solved the challenge the second time in a better way.<br />
 And from this I understood a third way which is relatively "simpler" and smarter.

-So I will explain the third way.
-So let's start.
+So I will explain the third way.<br />
+Let's start.

 ### Black box test: